13ruceYu/ARTS/2021/week_001.md

 * why he decided to be a full-time open-source maintainer
 * suggestions for open source enthusiast

+New Words:

+1. sheer: total, complete, absolute, sheer workload;
+2. pull it off: success, achieve;
+3. wow factor: a sense of achievement from others wow~;
+4. overlap: Evan's preferences overlapped with the community's;

 ## Tip

 [Vue 页面初始化数据请求应该放在 created or mounted](https://cq036pgwqz.feishu.cn/docs/doccnSXl1UzyTl4EuvkuVPnHG6b)